 Data and studies show these safeguards work as intended, protecting patients and preventing misuse.
 No evidence of coercion or abuse has been documented in the Oregon since 1998 and Washington since 2009, when these states’ respective laws went into effect.

-How do Death with Dignity laws safeguard confidentiality?
+How do Death with Dignity statutes safeguard confidentiality?

-How does using the Death with Dignity law impact my insurance?
+How does using a Death with Dignity law impact my insurance?